Alxandr/master-thesis/src/chapter-3/index.md

 you to access resources you should not be able to otherwise, this would obviously not be a practical exploit because the invigilators would shut you down immediately if you attempted to use it during an actual exam.
-However, in a purely technical bubble it would still be a perfectly valid exploit.
+However, in a purely technical bubble, it would still be a perfectly valid exploit.
 I will discuss this more in [@sec:technical].